qkzk/fm/development.md

 - [x] FIX: copying 0 bytes crash progress bar thread
 - [x] FIX: refresh users (from tab) reset the selection in pathcontent.
+- [x] FIX: when switching from single to dual pane, sort and position are lost
+- [x] FIX: tree mode: move down from bottom crashes

 ## TODO